Stargazer3240/lp1-projeto2/README.md

 0 - Exit
 Choose an option: 0
 ```
-Most of the navigation occurs in the mentioned way, with the exception of
+Most of the navigation occurs in the mentioned way but, in some cases, you will be asked
-Registering Music and Creating Playlist, in which you'll be able to enter
+to type a name, where you can enter multiple words.
+Also, in the second Playlist menu page,
-names with multiple words.
+some operations ask for two indexes, where you should type them separed by space (i.e `4 5`).

 ## Limitations
 - If you type a non-numeric char when the program says "Choose an option: ", it will break and enter an infinite loop.